vikrem/PocketMine-Hack/README.md

 So we open up Assembly-CSharp in Xamarin Studio (mono IDE) and attach the assembly and go rip the source code for Security::ComputeHash.
 And write a little program to hash our modified save file.
 This can be found in __Hasher.cs__.

+You can find some quick and dirty sample code in this repo.